 Luckily for you, I’ve spent several months there, which is exactly several months more than what all Internet bloggers think qualifies them to be a travel expert.
 Basically, winging it in Thailand isn’t hard but it never hurts to know where to start.
 I gotchu, fam.

 Bangkok: 3 days

 The city is so massive and each district offers something unique.
 Whoever says they hate Bangkok just hasn’t found the right district for them yet.
 From trendy neighborhoods with hip cafes and bars to the sprawling chaos of Chinatown, Bangkok truly has it all.
-Three days here is a good middle ground.
-It is enough time to see the must-see temples and palaces but also allows some extra time to take the city at your own pace.
+Three days here is a good middle ground, although you could easily spend much more.
+Three days gives you enough time to see the main temples and palaces while also allowing a little time to explore the city at your own pace.

 Related: 10 Things You Need To Do In Bangkok

 If you don’t like Bangkok because it was too chaotic, then Chiangmai might be more your scene.
 It is also a big city but is significantly toned down and much less crazy than Bangkok is.
 Although Chiangmai is pretty large, travelers stay mainly in the region by the old walled section of the city.
 There are plenty of more adventurous things to do in Chiangmai, including mountainous hikes and volunteering at an elephant sanctuary.
 You absolutely cannot leave Chiangmai without volunteering with elephants and having an intimate experience with these majestic animals.

 Other things to do include hiking up to Doi Suthep, a temple up on a hill.
 The rolling green hills surrounding Chiangmai are a much different scene than the endless urban horizons of Bangkok.
 The night market on Sunday is one that can’t be missed.
 It might have been my favorite market in all of Asia, with so many unique artisanal crafts and as much street food as you could dream of.

 Where I stayed: Stamps Backpacker Hostel